helrond/clbsj.org/_event_series/black-august.md

       Conscience Support Network.
 Amy is the Executive Director of CLBSJ.
 See full bio at <https://clbsj.org/about/leadership/amy-dalton/>
 ---
 In 2021, CLBSJ began participating in the "Black August" tradition.
-For five evenings in August, we took a deep dive into the connections between our religious traditions and black-led movements for racial justice and social transformation.
+For five evenings in August, we took a deep dive into the connections between our religious traditions and Black-led movements for racial justice and social transformation.
 The theme of this innaugural series was was "Why Black Religion Matters" and it was co-sponsored by the Community of Living Traditions.
 In 2022, we again convened weekly during August, this time with a focus in on the connections between our scriptural traditions and the movement to end mass incarceration.
 Archives for both years can be viewed below.

-This year, Black August sessions will take place on Thursday evenings.
+This year, Black August sessions will explore the relationship between the struggle to overcome racism and the tradition of Black/Africana Biblical Scholarship.
+We will convene on Thursday evenings, starting on August 3, 2023.
 [Register for the opening session to receive updates on the entire series.](https://clbsj.org/events/2023/08/03/black-bible-scholarship-and-social-transformation/)

 ![RahimGray-Revolutionary.png]({{site.baseurl}}/img/RahimGray-Revolutionary.png)